coderefinery/coderefinery.org/content/about/partners.md

 <img src="/about/funding/neic.png" alt="NeIC logo" width="200px">

-This project is funded by the Nordic e-Infrastructure Collaboration (NeIC).
-The project is now in its third phase (2022--2025).
-NeIC directly funds a 50% position for project management and a 40% position for workshop and training coordination.
+This project is funded by the Nordic e-Infrastructure Collaboration (NeIC) and many partners providing in-kind support (see below).
+The project is now in its fourth phase (2025--2028).
+NeIC directly funds a 50%
+position for project management.
 NeIC also provides funding for travel, meetings, and conferences.

 ## Organizations providing in-kind support